 Nudge and graft

 It’s time to remove rose-tinted glasses to make room for a more diverse range of farming and land-based practices.
-Try and resist feeding the media the manna to leverage one land use against another.
+Try and resist feeding the media manna to leverage one land use against another.
 Aim to nudge narratives on environmental nuances into the open.
-Tolerate alternative viewpoints on land use options and seek to bring together a wide diversity of voices.
+Tolerate alternative viewpoints on land use in seeking to bring together a wide range of voices.

 The Benton interview is a tough read.
+As is the Godfray one.
 The scale of change is writ large.
-The policy advisers and politicians will come and go.
-Long-term rural memory does not so easily.
-Let’s challenge ‘business as usual’ but also respect and keep those who need to be in the room, in the room.
+The policy advisers and politicians will come and go, academics plod on (often in siloes) but long-term rural memory does not so easily.
+Let’s challenge ‘business as usual’ (a land use consultation here) but also respect and keep those who need to be in the room, in the room.

 Pingback

-a blog on mental health – from my published submission to the Environment, Food and Rural Affairs (EFRA Commons Select Committee – their response)
+a blog on mental health – from my published submission to EFRA Commons Select Committee and their response to their consultation)